 How to get to Wallingford Castle: The easiest way to get to the castle is by taking a train from Paddington to Reading, and then taking the X39 bus to the Market Place.
 From here it’s a short walk to the castle grounds.
 If you fancy driving, it’ll take around 1 hour 20 minutes.

-Rockingham Castle is easily one of the prettiest castles near London, with the flower-filled grounds a popular wedding spot.
+Rockingham Castle is easily one of the prettiest castles near the capital, with the flower-filled grounds that make it a highly popular wedding spot.

-The castle has a long and interesting history – first ordered to be built by William the Conqueror, but later gifted to Edward Watson by Henry the 8th in 1544.
+The castle has a long and interesting history.
+It was first ordered to be built by William the Conqueror but later gifted to Edward Watson by Henry VIII in 1544, in part because Henry was put off by how dilapidated it was.
 Since then, the castle has been visited by plenty of royalty and Charles Dickens even used to perform his plays here.

-Colchester Castle is a beautiful Norman castle and museum which tells the story of the Roman and Norman Conquest.
+Colchester Castle is a beautiful Norman castle and museum which tells the story of the Roman and Norman Conquest of Britain.
 If you’re after an educational day out (alongside some picturesque views) this is the spot for you.

-There’s plenty to do here – take a stroll through the grounds, picnic in the gardens, or head inside for a tour to learn more about the history of Colchester Castle.
+There’s plenty to do here – take a stroll through the grounds, picnic in the gardens, or head inside for a tour to learn more about the history of the place.

 How to get to Colchester Castle: The easiest way to get here is to take a train from Liverpool Street Station to Colchester, then taking a short walk to the castle.